dominikcebula/aws-ai-bedrock-agentcore-shopping-agent/article.md

 - AWS CLI installed and configured
 - EB CLI installed and configured

-## Running the Agent locally
+### Running the Agent Locally

-You can run agent and backing services locally (it is still required to have AWS credentials configured since LLM is running in AWS Bedrock).
+You can run the agent and backing services locally.
+Note that you still need AWS credentials configured since the LLM runs in Amazon Bedrock.

-First run agent using a local runner - agent will run in an interactive mode:
+First, start the agent using the local runner – it will run in interactive mode:

 ```bash
 python -m venv .venv